A Brief History of the National 42 Players Association (N42PA)Foreword:

 Note: The N42PA founders were from North Texas.
 As of this writing, the 2018 Board members are located in Central Texas (3), West Texas (2), East Texas (1), and the Texas Panhandle (1).
 The current Board members are shown here.

-Prior to the public internet in the 1990s, the opportunity to standardize the rules was less prevalent.
+Prior to the public internet in the 1990s, the opportunity to standardize rules was less prevalent.
 The original 2005 N42PA website is archived at the Wayback Machine.
-Since then, players in Central Texas and other Texas areas have established leadership roles in the Association, and new rules have been posted.
+Since then, players in Central Texas and other areas have established leadership roles in the Association, and new club rules have been posted for its membership.
 The original N42PA.com website is no longer active, and N42PA.org has replaced N42PA.webs.com as the official N42PA website.

 The 42 International Players Association (42IPA) spun off from the N42PA in 2007 to expand some member objectives that began in 2006.
 Resultant membership in the N42PA fell off accordingly.
 The timing was not yet ready, and the 42IPA effort was subsequently abandoned.
-(Currently, tournaments sanctioned by the N42PA are confined mostly to Texas and New Mexico, with participants from Oklahoma and as far away as Idaho.)
+(Currently, tournaments sanctioned by the N42PA are located in Texas and New Mexico, with participants from Oklahoma and as far away as Idaho.)

-The full membership of the N42PA in 2006 was estimated to be about 100.
-The number of ranked members has more than doubled from 62 in June 2006 to 142 in December 2017.
+The full membership of the N42PA club in 2006 was estimated to be about 100.
+The number of ranked members has more than doubled from 62 in June 2006 to 151 in December 2018.
 Qualifying points and membership in the N42PA are necessary to compete in the annual Tournament of Champions (TOC).
 The annual Hallettsville State 42 Championship has traditionally been the highest level open tournament in Texas.
 New Mexico also has an annual open state 42 championship tournament.
-Both are sanctioned by the N42PA.
+Both play the straight 42 format and are sanctioned by the N42PA.

-There are also numerous 42 clubs listed at the N42PA Facebook Page: Abilene, Austin, Bandera, Blanco, Canyon, Curry County NM, Fort Worth, Houston, Liberty Hill, Madisonville, Mount Vernon, et al. The National 42 Players Association has been active in keeping the game alive and encouraging new local clubs to start up.
+There are numerous other 42 clubs listed at the N42PA Facebook Page: Abilene, Austin, Bandera, Blanco, Canyon, Curry County NM, Fort Worth, Houston, Liberty Hill, Madisonville, Mount Vernon, et al. Other locations are shown on Twitter, @N42PA.
+The N42PA club has been active in promoting tournament competition and encouraging new local clubs to start up.

 Many thanks to the N42PA board members, past and present, who provided information.
 The internet, e.g., the Wayback Machine and www.N42PA.org, was also very helpful.
-If you have additional information (or corrections), please email me.
+If you have additional information (or corrections to any of my postings at Texas42.net), please email me.

 visitors since 14 Aug 2018